-Key ol bjective Following registration, address key risks to the objective of enhancing the quality (integrity, confidentiality and availability) of TR data by conducting timely supervisory activities with lasting impact.
-Requesting remediation at individual TR level, and finally, adopt effective enforcement actions where ESMA identifies breaches of EMIR. risks to be addressed in 2020 and address them through its ESMA's main supervisory objective on TRs will continue a risk-based approach to the supervision of TRs.
-ESMA will prioritise ed in 2020 and address them through its supervisory activities.
-In 2020, ervisory objective on TRs will continue to be the enhancement of the rted to TRs under EMIR.
-ESMA expects to focus its supervisory activities a) Data Quality, including report generation and the implementation of the Data Quality Action Plan, b) b) Access by Competent Authorities, including access filtering criteria, c) IT process, including the Software Development Life Cycle (SDLC) process and system reliability, d) Governance, including the effectiveness of the Board, - ) the back days the second for a field of and the effective second the
+Following registration, address key risks to the objective of enhancing the quality (integrity, confidentiality and availability) of TR data by conducting timely supervisory activities with lasting impact.
+Requesting remediation at individual TR level, and finally, adopt effective enforcement actions where ESMA identifies breaches of EMIR.

+ESMA has adopted a risk-based approach to the supervision of TRs.
+ESMA will prioritise risks to be addressed in 2020 and address them through its supervisory activities.
+In 2020, ESMA's main supervisory objective on TRs will continue to be the enhancement of the quality of data reported to TRs under EMIR.
+ESMA expects to focus its supervisory activities on:

-- e) Internal Controls, including the segregation of duties and the effectiveness of the control functions, and - f) Information Security, including cyber security.
+- a) Data Quality, including report generation and the implementation of the Data Quality Action Plan, - b) Access by Competent Authorities, including access filtering criteria, - Information Security Risk Project (the scope has been revised down for 2020 in view of efforts needed for the COVID-19 monitoring). - d) Governance, including the effectiveness of the Board, e) Internal Controls, including the segregation of duties and the effectiveness of the control functions, and

+In the context of the COVID-19 crisis, ESMA will continue to focus on supervision of the data capabilities of trade repositories as the number of messages increase.